AWS S3 Encryption

 • Server-Side Encryption

-• S3 encrypts the object before saving it on disks in its data centers and decrypt it when the objects are downloaded
+• S3 encrypts the object before saving it on disks in its data centers and decrypts it when the objects are downloaded.

 • Client-Side Encryption